Port Townsend Washington

-German Relative or employee: PERHAPS the housekeeper or a nanny/nurse
+A German Relative or employee: PERHAPS the housekeeper or a nanny/nurse

 An EVP of a female entity, speaking in German, assuring that everything would be alright was recorded:

-Suggests that there could be a female entity from either the Eisenbeis family or Kate’s family.
+This suggests that there could be a female entity from either the Eisenbeis family or Kate’s family.

 “A Big Yes Indeed” is in order, though not everyone agrees who exactly is keeping the staff and guests company.

-The EVPs caught by Olympic Peninsula Paranormal Society do suggest that the spirits residing here include a woman who can speak German or a foreign language, at least one male of authority; (perhaps the drowned priest, or Charles), a girl named Lotta, a hint at a male that may have killed himself, and a cat!
+The EVPs caught by Olympic Peninsula Paranormal Society do suggest that the spirits residing here include a woman who can speak German or a foreign language, at least one male of authority; (perhaps the drowned priest, or Charles), a girl named Lotta, a hint at a male who may have killed himself, and a cat!

 Many guests and staff members have experienced a variety of paranormal activity, so much so that the known “haunted rooms” had their own ghost journals for people to share their experiences.

 In one of my sources, a small group of amateur investigators claimed that they had made contact with a male spirit in the attic through a Ouija Board.
 The responses they got back suggested that this entity did kill himself, because of an inner weakness or evil side.
 He answered using a Bible verse, suggesting that this could be the student priest, or even Charles, Jr., who may have been well-read, and probably brought up in the Christian religion.
-Information gotten from Ouija Boards isn’t very scientific, but it is interesting.
+Information from Ouija Boards isn’t very scientific, but it is interesting.